-A collection of things I like using regularly.
+A collection of hardware & software I use.

 When I’m not particularly in need of screen real estate, I’m prone to font-hopping every other day.
 My current choice is Relative Mono 11 Pitch at around 20px.